Set Estimation Under Biconvexity Restrictions: The ``lighthouse properties'' of regular biconvex sets

 \end{proof} \end{proposition}

 \begin{remark} Proposition \ref{propconv} does not prove that the set of angles is always a proper non-degenerate arc.
-This is not true in general, as it can be seen in Figure \ref{cont}.
+This is not true in general, as it can be seen in Figure \ref{hypograph}.
 The set shown is the union of two sets which are obtained by rotation and translation of the hypograph of the function $f(x)=\sqrt{1-x^2}$ for $0\leq x\leq 1$.
-This set fulfils all the conditions of Proposition \ref{propconv}; in fact, the set is quite ``smooth'' is the sense that $\mbox{reach}(S)>0$ (see Definition \ref{reach}).
-However, it is clear that $\theta_0=0$ is the only biconvexity direction in this case. \end{remark}
+This set fulfils all the conditions of Proposition \ref{propconv}; however, it is clear that $\theta_0=0$ is the only biconvexity direction in this case. \end{remark}